I’ve undergone quite a bit of change in the last couple of years.

 I’m moving more, including yoga.
 Still a newbie.
 Like taking a month to do “Day 1” and two months to do “Day 2” in Yoga 101, but when you go from years of sedentary to a move-or-I’m-gonna-malfunction-right-now nervous system, it takes a minute to loosen things up.
 At least I’m not falling on my face (as much), and I know which way the grooves on the mat go now.

-I’ve also developed an insane craving the outside.
+I’ve also developed an insane craving for the outside.
 This is new.
 In years past, I would enjoy the outdoors from the indoors via an open window and scarcely spend time without a roof over my head.

 Now?
 Fresh air all around, please.
 Many pre-dawn mornings this past summer, I laced up and walked until the sun was high enough and all the color gave way to blue sky just to be beneath that phenomenon.